-- 1. How to provide for a variety of lifestyle and residential opportunities including: - a range of residential property sizes - permanent residents, holiday homes, and accommodation for seasonal visitors. - 2.
-How to manage the effects of the use and development of land in accordance with the requirements of the RMA without placing unreasonable restrictions and costs on residents and landowners. - 3.
+- How to manage the effects of the use and development of land in accordance with the requirements of the RMA without placing unreasonable restrictions and costs on residents and landowners. - 3.
 How to manage diverse and conflicting aspirations about the way in which the resources of the islands should be used, developed or protected.

-- 1. To ensure that residential development is undertaken in a manner which respects the character and amenity of the islands while allowing for a variety of lifestyle choices. - 2.
-To ensure that the requirements of the RMA, Hauraki Gulf Marine Park Act 2000 and other relevant legislation are adhered to within the Plan while appropriately and fairly applying the costs of this administration. - 3.
-To appropriately balance the varying requirements and aspirations of residents and visitors to the islands while recognising and protecting its unique character and amenity.
+- To ensure that residential development is undertaken in a manner which respects the character and amenity of the islands while allowing for a variety of lifestyle choices - To ensure that the requirements of the RMA, Hauraki Gulf Marine Park Act 2000 and other relevant legislation are adhered to within the Plan while appropriately and fairly applying the costs of this administration. - To appropriately balance the varying requirements and aspirations of residents and visitors to the islands while recognising and protecting its unique character and amenity.